 Why Learn Korean Abroad

-There are some Korean language immersion programs available to high school students, but the most common programs are for current college students.
+There are some Korean language immersion programs available to high school students like LanguBridge, but the most common programs are for current college students.
 Most scholarships are only available to college students, but with a wide variety of learning programs, you'll have options regardless of your degree program or experience level with the language.

 If your main goal is full immersion in the Korean language and way of life, South Korea is likely the best choice for learning Korean abroad.
 South Korea has the greatest variety of programs to choose from, and you're not likely to find Korean language/cultural immersion programs or advanced level instruction outside of South Korea.

-You may wonder if you can earn Korean in North Korea.
-Be advised that travel to North Korea is not currently recommended for travelers from most countries.
+You may wonder if you can learn Korean in North Korea.
+Currently, travel to North Korea is not recommended for travelers from most countries.
 Additionally, the dialect of Korean spoken in North Korea is different than you will learn in South Korea or other destinations where Korean is taught.

 However, if you want to explore other parts of the world while also learning Korean as you go, Singapore, Thailand, Japan, and China are other potential options, especially in the major cities.
 Many Koreans wind up living in these countries because the languages and cultures share a similar background and they've found a demand for teaching Korean.
 Hiring a private tutor in these countries is another possibility, and it might not always be as expensive as you'd imagine.